ACTRESS: Stage, Screen, TV, Commercials & VOs

 * Eventually I was able to physical transform = pro bono.
 As life would have it - each obstacle was a blessing; I'm better (in many ways) for having to wait.
 I moved home to NYC in order to introduce myself vs. reintrodcue, only to find the industry confused by my lack of credits.
 But there I found Al-Anon and started some much needed healing as I mentioned earlier.
 I'm proud to be in program and practice self-care!
 In 2016 I struggled with the very difficult decision to go Fi-Core in order to make a living doing what I love.
 I am pleased to report I've been working ever since.
 I also found my niche in the process - playing mean/bitchy roles; there are just so many people to channel.
 And I FINALLY have demo reels I'm proud to share.

 I've also been working as a Personal Trainer since - a lifetime of killing it at the gym has been paying off nicely!

 Local hire in: Los Angeles, New York, Florida, Texas...

-Please stay tuned - there is much more to come... :D
+Please stay tuned - I think there's a lot more to come... :D